 Professor and former Provost, American University of Beirut

-Dallal is professor of history At AUB's Department of History and Archaeology.
+Dallal is Dean of Georgetown University in Qatar.
+Previously, he was professor of history At AUB's Department of History and Archaeology.
 He joined AUB in the summer of 2009 from Georgetown University in Washington, DC, where he served as the chair of the Department of Arabic and Islamic Studies.
 His previous academic appointments were at Stanford University (2000-03), Yale University (1994-2000), and Smith College (1990-94).
 Dallal’s scholarship focuses on the history of science, Islamic revivalist thought, and Islamic law.
 His most recent publication is Islam, Science, and the Challenge of History.
 He received his BE (1980) from AUB’s Department of Mechanical Engineering, and his PhD (1990) in Islamic Studies from the Department of Middle East Languages and Cultures at Columbia University.

 Distinguished Research Professor of Anthropology and Gender, Sexuality, and Women's Studies, University of California, Davis

 Joseph is the founder of the Middle East Research Group in Anthropology (which evolved into the Middle East Section of the American Anthropological Association), founder of the Association for Middle East Women's Studies (AMEWS) and the Arab Families Research Group.
 She founded and directs a five-university consortium including the American University of Beirut, the American University in Cairo, the Lebanese American University, Birzeit University, and UC Davis.
 She was president of the Middle East Studies Association of North America in 2010-2011.
 She has edited or co-edited 8 books, and published over 100 articles in journals and books.
 She has been a faculty at the University of California, Davis since 1976 where she is Distinguished Professor of Anthropology and Women's Studies, and Faculty Assistant to the Chancellor.